Right to Work in the UK checks

 After the COVID-19 measures end

-The Covid changes to the Right to Work checks were due to come to an end on 16th May 2021, then delayed to 21st June, then to 31st August 2021: and at the last minute AGAIN this was changed to 5th April 2022; and in early March this was again changed to 30th September 2022!.
+The Covid changes to the Right to Work checks were due to come to an end on 16th May 2021, but this was delayed continuously and finally stopped on 30th September 2022!.

 Originally, the Government advised (that after the covid checking measures end) you should follow the checking process set out in right to work checks: an employer’s guide and carry out a manual right to work check using original documents (or an online right to work check where this is available, for this with Biometric Residence Permits or Cards, a Frontier Worker permit or an EU Settlement Scheme status).